ibm-cloud-docs/power-iaas/migration-strategies.md

 For a complete tutorial on migrating your AIX workloads to Power Systems Virtual Servers, see [Migrating AIX to IBM Power Systems Virtual Servers](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_AIX_Migration_Tutorial_v1.pdf){: external}.

+### Migrating from AIX 7.1 to higher versions
+{: #migration-aix-versions}

+To migrate your resources from AIX 7.1 to higher AIX versions within Power Systems Virtual Servers, you must use the network boot option.
+Migration requires the VM to boot from the operating systems kernel level you are migrating to.
+To accomplish this, you need to configure the nim (network boot) server.
+To define the nim server with resources for migration, complete the following steps:

+1. Define the VM as a nim master.
+For more information, see [Setting up a Network Installation Management (NIM) server](/docs/power-iaas?topic=power-iaas-provisioning-nim).
+2. Create an lpp_source by using an image repository that contains the images.
+Stock images already contain the ISO and lpps that are found on the base media, so create the lpp_source and nim resources from here: [Installing optional software products from the AIX stock image](/docs/power-iaas?topic=power-iaas-using-ess-iso#installing-aix-stock-image).
+3. Customize any additional installation resources.
+4. Define the AIX 7.1 VM as a nim client.
+5. Perform the installation for nim migration.

 ## IBM i migration strategies
 {: #migration-ibmi}